teuben/DataComb/data/README.md

 We are also planning on a trimmed version of these big data to immediately jump into data combination.
 See http://admit.astro.umd.edu/~teuben/QAC/qac_bench5.tar.gz with trimmed M100 data, good for the QAC benchmark.
-These are the gridded to the 70 channels the TP data were available as.
+These are gridded to the same 70 channels corresponding to the TP data.
-Another reason for this trimmed version is to ensure that all data have been sorted correctly, as some programs (certainly in the past) could not deal with sorted differently by frequency.
+For testing purposes, another reason for this trimmed version is to ensure that all data have been sorted correctly, as some programs (certainly in the past) could not deal with data sorted differently by frequency.

-TP2VIS: https://github.com/tp2vis/distribute/blob/master/example1.md   needs to be updated

 2) skymodel GMC fractal/powerspectrum (Koda)
    -----------------------------------------

-The new 2022 link to the DataComb data is via ftp or http (they are identical)
+The new (since 2022) link to the DataComb data is via ftp or http (they are identical)

       https://ftp.astro.umd.edu/pub/teuben/DataComb
       (local at UMD) /n/ftp/pub/teuben/DataComb